g0rbe/CEH/06_System_Hacking.md

 - Known stego: have stego object, algorithm and cover
 - Known message: have stego object and hidden message
 - Known cover: have stego object and cover
-- Choosen message: generate stego form known message to identify the algorithm
+- Chosen message: generate stego form known message to identify the algorithm
-- Choosen stego: have stego object and algorithm
+- Chosen stego: have stego object and algorithm

 ## Covering tracks

-Aftre gaining access, escalating privileges, executing applications, the next step is to wipe the evidence.
+After gaining access, escalating privileges, executing applications, the next step is to wipe the evidence.
 In this phase, attacker removes all the event logs, error messages and other evidence to prevent its attack from being discovered easily.

 Common techniques: